-Outdoor pickleballs take a lot more abuse that indoor balls since they are exposed to the elements, most importantly UV rays from the sun, and they get more wear and tear on outdoor court surfaces compared to smooth indoor gym floors.
-Eventually most outdoor balls will go out of round or actually crack through.
-We’ve seen that the Onix balls last longer compared to some cheaper options so in the long run seem to be a better value for money.
+Outdoor pickleballs take a lot more abuse than indoor balls since they are exposed to the elements, most importantly UV rays from the sun, and they get more wear and tear on outdoor court surfaces compared to smooth indoor gym floors.
+Eventually, most outdoor balls will go out of round or actually crack through.
+We’ve seen that the Onix balls last longer compared to some cheaper options so in the long run seems to be a better value for money.

-Although Onix does carry an entry-level paddle, the “Recruit” that is made of 7-ply Baltic birch wood, the Onix brand is better known for it's graphite pickelball paddles.
-These are made using quality construction and materials but this also come with a price tag as most of these paddles are positioned in the top range for graphite paddles.
-These higher end paddles appeal mostly to serious players who are willing to make an investment in superior quality equipment.
+Although Onix does carry an entry-level paddle, the “Recruit” that is made of 7-ply Baltic birch wood, the Onix brand is better known for its graphite pickelball paddles.
+These are made using quality construction and materials but this also comes with a price tag as most of these paddles are positioned in the top range for graphite paddles.
+These higher-end paddles appeal mostly to serious players who are willing to make an investment in superior quality equipment.

-Understandably, some budgets cannot allow for a more expensive paddle but with the growth of popularity in pickleball has come a flood of more affordable paddles on the market.
+Understandably, some budgets cannot allow for a more expensive paddle but the growth of popularity in pickleball has triggered a flood of more affordable paddles on the market.
 Now more than ever, we recommend graphite or composite over wood if your wallet can allow it.